 - 275 degrees Fahrenheit for ~20 minutes per pound of meat.

 How To Smoke A Prime Rib On A Pitboss Pellet Grill

-Prime Rib is greasy meat so be sure that your pellet grill is clean, this will help to prevent a fire if it gets too hot.
+Prime Rib is greasy meat, so ensure your pellet grill is clean; this will help prevent a fire if it gets too hot.

-Once your smoker is rolling smoke set the prime rib in your smoker and let it roll smoke!
+Once your smoker is rolling smoke, set the prime rib into your smoker and let it roll smoke!

-You can let the smoker smoke for as long as you want before turning up the temperature.
-I prefer to have a 1 to 2-hour smoke depending on the size of my Prime Rib.
+Allow the smoker to smoke for as long as possible before increasing the temperature.
+I prefer to have a 1 to 2-hour smoke, depending on the size of my Prime Rib.

-Turn your smoker up, I do 200 low and slow on mine.
-You can turn it up higher if you would like to cook it faster or more of well done.
+Turn your smoker up; I do 200 degrees, so the prime rib cooks low and slow.
+You can turn it up higher to cook it faster or the Prime Rib to be more well done.

-Allow to smoke until done.
-You can wrap the prime rib in pink butcher paper while smoking to help prevent dry out, I have tried this once and didn’t notice a difference.
-I would try it again if I was smoking at a warmer temperature.
+Allow smoking until done.
+You can wrap the prime rib in pink butcher paper while tobacco helps prevent drying out; I have tried this once and didn’t notice a difference.
+I would try it again if I were smoking at a warmer temperature.

 Remove when to temperature and serve!

 AT WHAT TEMPERATURE IS A PRIME RIB DONE?